DelectableMechanisations/cStorage/README.md

 # cStorage
-DSC Module containing resources used to configure Storage on a Windows Computer
+DSC Module containing resources used to configure Storage on a Windows Computer.

 This is my own take on Microsoft's xDisk/xStorage module and contains the following resources: